 Compare Options

-What is the main goal of this option?
-To replace the bone marrow cells that carry the RUNX1 mutation and potentially prevent the development of leukemia or related blood cancers.
-To carefully monitor your health and begin treatment only if signs of disease progression appear.
+| What is the main goal of this option? | To replace bone marrow cells carrying the RUNX1 variant with healthy donor cells, with the goal of preventing leukemia or related blood cancers from developing. | To actively monitor blood counts, bone marrow, and genetic changes over time, and to consider transplant only if signs of progression appear. |

-What are the potential benefits?
-May reduce or eliminate the risk of developing certain blood cancers associated with RUNX1-FPD.
-May also correct some blood or platelet abnormalities related to the disorder.
-Avoids the immediate risks and side effects of transplant.
-Allows you to maintain your current health status while monitoring for changes over time.
+| What are the potential benefits? | May reduce or eliminate the risk of developing blood cancer associated with RUNX1-FPD.
+May also improve platelet abnormalities and bleeding symptoms, and may reduce the psychological burden of living with an elevated cancer risk, particularly for individuals with a strong family history of blood cancer. | Avoids the immediate risks and side effects of transplant.
+Preserves current health status while giving doctors time to monitor for meaningful changes.
+Also preserves fertility options and allows time for family planning. |

-What are the possible risks or downsides?
-Transplant is a major medical procedure and may lead to serious complications, including infections, graft-versus-host disease (GVHD), graft failure, or other long-term health effects.
+| What are the possible risks or downsides? | Transplant is a major medical procedure and may lead to serious complications, including infections, graft-versus-host disease (GVHD), graft failure, or other long-term health effects.
 Recovery can take months to years.
-The underlying genetic condition remains, and there is still a risk that leukemia or another blood disorder may develop later.
-Some people may experience uncertainty or anxiety related to ongoing monitoring.
+Doctors cannot guarantee outcomes. | The underlying genetic condition remains.
+RUNX1-FPD is associated with a 35-50% lifetime risk of developing a blood cancer.
+Active surveillance does not reduce that risk; it monitors for it.
+Some people also experience significant anxiety related to ongoing uncertainty. |

-What does recovery or follow-up look like?
-After transplant, patients require close medical monitoring.
-This includes frequent visits, medications to prevent complications, and long-term follow-up to manage possible side effects.
-Monitoring usually continues throughout life.
-Your care team may recommend regular blood counts and occasional bone marrow testing to watch for early signs of disease progression.
+| What does recovery or follow-up look like? | After transplant, close medical monitoring is required, including frequent visits, medications to prevent complications, and long-term follow-up.
+Most people can expect a gradual return to normal functioning over months to years. | Monitoring usually continues throughout life.
+Your care team may recommend regular blood counts and occasional bone marrow testing to watch for early signs of disease progression. |

-What factors might influence this decision?
-May be considered if there are signs of disease progression, high-risk mutations, or a suitable donor.
-May be chosen if disease risk appears stable or if the person prefers to avoid transplant risks unless clearly necessary.
+| What factors might influence this decision? | May be considered if there are signs of disease progression, high-risk mutations, or a suitable donor. | May be chosen if disease risk appears stable or if the person prefers to avoid transplant risks unless clearly necessary. |

-• Clonal evolution and genetic progression to malignancy
+Clonal evolution and genetic progression to malignancy

 The comparison of treatment options presented in this section is based on published research on RUNX1 familial platelet disorder (RUNX1-FPD), the risk of progression to myeloid malignancies, and outcomes associated with hematopoietic stem cell transplantation.

-• Liu J, Tran D, Xue L, et al. Germline genetic variation shapes clonal hematopoiesis and progression to malignancy.
+Liu J, Tran D, Xue L, et al. Germline genetic variation shapes clonal hematopoiesis and progression to malignancy.
 Nature Genetics.
 2025.

-• Jaiswal S, Fontanillas P, Flannick J, et al. Age-related clonal hematopoiesis associated with adverse outcomes.
+Jaiswal S, Fontanillas P, Flannick J, et al. Age-related clonal hematopoiesis associated with adverse outcomes.
 New England Journal of Medicine.
 2014;371:2488–2498.

-• Genovese G, Kahler AK, Handsaker RE, et al. Clonal hematopoiesis and blood-cancer risk inferred from blood DNA sequencing.
+Genovese G, Kahler AK, Handsaker RE, et al. Clonal hematopoiesis and blood-cancer risk inferred from blood DNA sequencing.
 New England Journal of Medicine.
 2014;371:2477–2487.

 (Refs 7, 28, 29 from the manuscript)